podium-lib/podlet-server/GUIDE_BUILD.md

-# Advanced Usage Guide: Customizing the Build Pipeline with Esbuild Plugins
+# Advanced Guide: Customizing the Build Pipeline with Esbuild Plugins

 This guide assumes you have already completed the beginner's guide and are familiar with the basics of setting up and running a Podium podlet server.
 In this advanced guide, we will cover how to customize the build pipeline using Esbuild plugins.